pchico83/i2kit/README.md

 *i2kit* does not require a central control plane to manage your running applications (à la Docker Swarm or Kubernetes), which not only reduces configuration, maintenance and infrastructure costs, but also eliminates critical runtime dependencies in your applications.

-Check our [academic paper](https://github.com/pchico83/i2kit/tree/master/cli/docs/paper.pdf) for full details about the i2kit behavior.
+Check our [paper](https://github.com/pchico83/i2kit/tree/master/cli/docs/paper.pdf) for full details about the i2kit behavior.

 ## Getting Started